Discover Heritage Museums & Gardens:

 Becoming a member at Heritage connects you to a community of people who love to learn, explore, play and engage.
 As a member, you’ll have access to FREE unlimited admission, invitations to special events, early access to the gardens and more!

-We present the origin story of the American automobile through 26 cars from Heritage’s permanent collection.
-Come along for a ride from the late 1800s to the 1960s and watch the car evolve from a horseless carriage to a streamlined symbol of freedom and independence.
+Discover the origin story of the American automobile through 27 cars from Heritage’s collection.
+Come along for a ride from the late 1800s to the 1960s as the car evolves from a horseless carriage to a streamlined symbol of freedom and independence.

 Our Gardens